 - Baggage is delayed by the airline for the minimum time allowed on the plan

-- Baggage arrives damaged to destination or to home
+- Baggage arrives damaged to your destination or home

 When you are counting heads, your mind may not always be focused on luggage.
 When the unfortunate happens – like losing a bag during the trip – your travel insurance is there to help.
 Available assistance services may be able to help reunite you with your bag, if possible.

-If your bags are delayed by your airline on your outward journey, leaving you and your family without basic necessities for the minimum allowed time on your plan, you will be able to file a claim for reimbursement of those items you purchased, so save your receipts.
-The coverage amount on your plan is typically per person, not per plan – so keep that in mind.
+If your bags are delayed by your airline on your outward journey, leaving you and your family without necessities for a number of hours specified on your plan, you will be able to file a claim for reimbursement for replacement items you purchased, so save your receipts.
+The coverage amount on your policy is typically per person, not per plan – so keep that in mind.